Marine Savers at Four Seasons – 2020

 Chathu’s Story – Chathu spent ten weeks as a marine biology intern at Landaa Giraavaru, learning about the different marine biology programmes, including Turtle care, the Fish Lab and Coral propagation.

 Monthly Marine Roundup (March 2019) – Fly over Kuda Huraa’s lagoon for a great aerial view of our REEFSCAPERS coral frames!
 Meet the juvenile flying fish down in our Fish Lab, and discover why March has been a record month for strandings of sea turtles around the Maldives.

 Louise’s Life at Landaa – I am currently working on my Master’s thesis with the Reefscapers team.
 For my project, I will be assessing the growth rate of the coral frames that are located around the island as part of the reef restoration programme.

-Meet Marine Intern Julia – At the moment, there are large numbers of adult Olive Ridley turtles drifting to the Maldives trapped in discarded (ghost) fishing gear, often wounded and dehydrated when they’re rescued.
-So we are busy turtle feeding and monitoring, and discussing our conservation efforts with resort guests.
+Meet Marine Intern Julia – There are large numbers of adult Olive Ridley turtles drifting to the Maldives, trapped in discarded (ghost) fishing gear, often wounded and dehydrated.
+We are busy turtle feeding and monitoring, and discussing our conservation efforts with resort guests.

 Sea Turtles And Plastic – The effects of the 8 million tonnes of synthetic waste entering the oceans each year is a huge and growing concern.
 Plastic debris is being discovered across the entire marine ecosystem, from plankton and corals, to crabs, seabirds, turtles and whales.